2017 is almost here and it’s time to get the heads up on the 2017 web design trends and predictions.

 Designing for mobile first allows companies, brands and designers to focus on only the core required content and messaging.
 The smaller screen sizes force designers and marketers to stick to a core fundamental message and drop the “bells and whistles”.

-Whilst this isn’t a new approach for 2017, it is expected to boom and we expect to see more designs originally being created for mobile and then scaled backwards to desktop devices.
+Whilst this isn’t a new web design trend for 2017, it is expected to boom and we expect to see more designs originally being created for mobile and then scaled backwards to desktop devices.

 2 – More “Flat” designs?